Remilarius/PS70/content/blog/Week 2.md

 Haeyun was able to pick up the lasercut pieces and assemble the boat without too much trouble.
 (02/08/2021)

 [Click to download zipped file](files/Trimaran.zip)

+### Notes

+It seems I didn't have to worry about tolerancing as much as I thought I did, Haeyun said the pieces fit together pretty nicely.

 <!--![Zipped File](Trimaran.zip)-->
 <!---![Center Mast](trimaran/centermast.png)![Center Mast Clip](trimaran/centermastclip.png)--->